 A great place for these types of testimonials is Yelp reviews.

-Now, that you are familiar with the most used testimonial examples, let’s dive deeper and see how some industry leaders use them on their websites.
+Now, that you are familiar with the most used testimonial page examples, let’s dive just a few sentences deeper and see how some industry leaders use them on their websites.

 All other forms of promotion, no matter how captivating your writing, how professionally produced your images, or how glamorous your movies may be, are completely insignificant compared to testimonials and reviews.